+PIT tagging is considered an invasive procedure because tags pass through living tissue.
 Potential animal welfare impacts when PIT tagging animals include:

-- Distress (caused by handling, discomfort, social isolation, separation of mother and young). - Trauma (possible injury to the animal during restraint e.g., tearing of skin, strains, or fractures of limbs/bones).

-- Pain during insertion of PIT tag (this is usually brief). - Infection at site of implant insertion. - Incorrect insertion, too deep or wrong place (e.g., into skull, spine, lungs, and other internal organs).
+- Distress (caused by discomfort, social isolation, separation of mother and young). - Trauma (possible injury to the animal during restraint e.g., tearing of skin, strains, or fractures of limbs/bones). - Pain and bleeding during insertion of PIT tag (this is usually brief). - Infection at site of implant insertion. - Incorrect insertion, too deep or wrong place, resulting in internal bleeding and/or injury to internal organs (e.g., into skull, spine, lungs).

 If carried out correctly, PIT tagging should be a fast procedure causing limited pain, with no need for either local or general anaesthesia.
+Project planning must involve the identification and mitigation of all potential welfare risks to minimise their impacts as much as possible.

-It should be noted that whilst these impacts are specifically associated with the procedure of PIT tagging, an animal may also experience other impacts from associated procedures such as trapping and capture.
-Investigators must be aware that the effects of a series of stressors, such as trapping, handling, transportation, sedation, anaesthesia, and marking can be cumulative.
+Note that whilst these impacts are specifically associated with the use of PIT tags, an animal may also experience other impacts from associated procedures.
+Investigators must be aware that the effects of a series of stressors, such as capture, handling, transportation, sedation, anaesthesia and marking can be cumulative.